YTO - BOS

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Cheap Flight Deals from Toronto to Boston (YTO-BOS)
+Cheap Flights from Toronto to Boston (YTO-BOS)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Toronto to Boston that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.